 Posted on

 .

-You can find 2000 AD Prog 2269 wherever the Galaxy’s greatest is sold, including the 2000 AD web shop.
+You can find 2000 AD Prog 2301 wherever you pick up your weekly dose of Thrill Power, including the 2000 AD web shop from 28 September.

+Posted on